Rob-Owen/commute/README.md

 # Commute

 A web app for calculating potential places to live based on your work location, method of transport and maximum travel time.
 Alongside these results, visualises demographic data from the Esri OpenData service.
+Location lat/lon sourced from [GeoNames](http://www.geonames.org/).

 Built at [OxfordHack 2016](https://devpost.com/software/commute).

-## Usage
+## Installation and Usage

 Using Python 3, install `requirements.txt` using pip: